-Prior to the deployment of the survey, we suspected that the lack of archive would be a concern for the users.
-Therefore, in the survey we asked---``How important is it for you that the social platform archives all your posts (new and old) and gives you the ability to access/view them at any time?''.
-74\% of the participants stated that having access to their own post at a later time has some level of importance (24\% extremely important, 33\% very important, 17\% slightly important).
-The remaining 26\% was split between 15\% neutral and 11\% not at all important.
+In~\cref{sec:result_mechanisms}, we observed that the major hurdle for using ``Prescheduled Deletions'' is the lack of archival posts.
+Before the deployment of the survey, we suspected that it would be a concern for the users.
+To that end, we added the following two questions to observe the importance of post archives.

+First, we asked---``How important is it for you that the social platform archives all your posts (new and old) and gives you the ability to access/view them at any time?''.
+74\% of the participants stated that having access to their posts at a later time has some level of importance (24\% extremely important, 33\% very important, 17\% slightly important).
+The remaining 26\% was split between 15\% neutral and 11\%, not at all important.

-We further asked---``How important is it for you that the social platform archives all your posts (new and old) and gives others (i.e., those who you have given permission to) the ability to access/view them at any time?''.
-44\% of the participants stated this statement has some level of importance (9\% extremely important, 14\% very important, 21\% slightly important) to them.
-The remaining 56\% was split between 26\% neutral and 30\% not at all important.
+We further asked---``How important is it for you that the social platform archives all your posts (new and old) and gives others (i.e., those whom you have given permission to) the ability to access/view them at any time?''.
+44\% of the participants stated this access pattern has some level of importance (9\% extremely important, 14\% very important, 21\% slightly important) to them.
+The remaining 56\% was split between 26\% neutral and 30\%, not at all important.

-The results from this two question aligns with the results of the usefulness question where the lack of archive in a platform may prevent many users from using the platform.

-\paragraph{Intermittent Withdrawal} In ``Intermittent Withdrawal'', all the non-deleted posts are intermittently hidden for some amount of time by the system.
-Therefore, the users felt a lack of control over their posts and profiles.
-Participant $P15$ said: \textit{``This system could be useful if i made a sensitive post that I later decided to delete.
-However, it could also be problematic if a social platform randomly made an important post that I needed my audience to see, invisible for a period of time.''} Further, participant $P19$ adds: \textit{``This sounds like the best way to go about deleting posts.
-It might be useful because *I* would still maintain control over when my sensitive post was deleted (without involving other people's posts).
-As for not useful -- there's always the possibility that I might want to go back to a post that was hidden, which would be frustrating if I couldn't find it.''}

-\paragraph{Decoy Deletions} In ``Decoy Deletions'', for each damaging/sensitive post, a set of decoy posts that are not damaging/sensitive to their owners (other users in the system) are selected to be deleted with the true damaging post.
-Resulting a confusion on which of the posts in the deleted set is the damaging/sensitive posts.
-Although many users seemed to find this tactic effective and novel, the dependability on a pool of decoy posts from other users prevents them from finding the mechanism as useful.
-Participant $P119$ stated: \textit{``this technique could be very effective if you want to delete a post and protect it from the entity.
-However it is hard too find the decoy post.''} Participant $P60$ added: \textit{``I think there would be some concern by posters that there is not a large enough pool and they would be scared to delete items.''}
+This highlights the fact that users care about their old posts and want to be able to access their own posts and want others (to some level) to be able to access them at later times.